 STORIES OF HOPEWe understand that every struggle is different.
-Experience the stories of people like you, and how they overcame crisis to find hope and recovery.
+Experience the stories of people like you, and how they overcame addiction to find hope and recovery.

 “My name is Bill.
 I am a recovering Alcoholic.
 Before I found the rooms of recovery, I was a daily drinker.
 I lost everything I had, but material things can be replaced.
 Though my excessive drinking I was losing the people around me and any self-respect I had for myself.
 It broke my heart when my wife took my son away from me.
 But it was my fault; I should have listened when she told me I had a problem and needed help.
 But I didn’t listen.
 I can’t change the past or undo the abuse my alcoholic behavior caused the people around me.
 But today I have gotten some contented sobriety through the help of some special people a U-Turn, who showed me a new way of life through doing the twelve steps of recovery and through service work.
 Someone at U-Turn told me about the Alpha Program that was meeting once a week where I attending school.
 I attended this group during the fall semester I attended College.
 At the end of the semester I got a certificate for completing the ALPHA Program.
 That gave me a way to finding my higher power and restarting a relationship with God.
 It got me back into church and being around people in community.
 I used to be a shy person, but through the help of U-Turn, they are helping me tear down the walls that I put up.
 Thank God for U-Turn and the people associated with it.”